These are the Best Nintendo Switch Games to play in 2022

 Mario may get the spotlight most of the time, but his little brother’s ghostly adventures are nothing to pass up, either.
 Luigi’s Mansion 3 is the latest and greatest iteration of this adventure series.
 This time, Luigi has to explore a haunted hotel where his friends have been captured by ghosts in an attempt to get back at our favorite green-clad plumber for his previous adventures.
 Each floor of the hotel has a different theme, from a film studio to a pirate ship, and they all look and feel unique with ingenious gameplay mechanics revolving around the Poltergust vacuum, making this a truly fresh experience that you’ll want to see through to the end.

 There are even some multiplayer modes in this game that let you have fun with friends and family, and if you enjoy those, Nintendo released a DLC expansion that adds even more multiplayer mini-games.
 While the story is the main draw here, we’ll admit to having a great time with the multiplayer, too.
 Either way, this is a game everybody can and should play.

 Fire Emblem: Three Houses

 Fire Emblem was once one of Nintendo’s more obscure franchises, a tactical RPG in which the player commanded armies in wars across continents while also experiencing the stories of individual soldiers and leaders.
-Three Houses, however, brought the series into the limelight with its depiction of a years-long war between former childhood friends.
+In recent years, though, it’s become one of Nintendo’s most popular franchises.
+Three Houses is one of the biggest reasons for that, with its depiction of a years-long war between former childhood friends.
 It’s a hit if you’re looking for a game in which you must use careful strategy, or you want to experience a complex and morally challenging story.